Kavindu-Wijesekara-01/Kavindu-Wijesekara-01/README.md

 </div>

 ####
-I am Kavindu Wijesekara, an Information Systems undergraduate pursuing a BSc (Hons) at the Sabaragamuwa University of Sri Lanka.
+I am Kavindu Wijesekara, an Information Systems undergraduate pursuing a BSc (Hons) at Sabaragamuwa University of Sri Lanka.
 With a deep-rooted passion for the intersection of Artificial Intelligence and Software Engineering, I am focused on building scalable and intelligent digital solutions.
 ####
-Currently, I am actively involved in developing SaaS applications and architecting systems using Microservices.
+Currently, I am actively involved in developing SaaS applications and architecting systems using microservices.
 To bridge the gap between development and production-grade AI, I am also specializing in MLOps, ensuring that machine learning models are efficiently deployed and managed.
-My ultimate career objective is to evolve as a specialist in the AI-driven technology landscape, leveraging automation and advanced data processing to solve complex real-world challenges.
+My ultimate career objective is to evolve into a specialist in the AI-driven technology landscape, leveraging automation and advanced data processing to solve complex real-world challenges.

 ---